limikael/yaed/README.md

 Introduction
 ------------

 This is an implementation of an EventDispatcher in javascript.
-Admitably, it is one of many such implementations.
+Admittedly, it is one of many such implementations.
 It has some unique features which other implementations lack, which is why I created this one.
 I will outline how this implementation is used here below, as well as provide a motivation for these features.